dkandalov/limited-wip/README.md

 ### What is this?

 This is a plugin for IntelliJ IDEs to limit the amount of changes you make at a time.
 It has two parts:
  - notification when current change list size exceeds limit
  - revert current change list after a timeout

 Screenshots of plugin preferences/toolbar/notifications:
 <img src="https://github.com/dkandalov/auto-revert-plugin/blob/master/settings.png?raw=true" align="center"/>
 <br/><br/>
+(click on auto-revert to start/stop or use alt+shift+A)
 <img src="https://github.com/dkandalov/auto-revert-plugin/blob/master/toolbar.png?raw=true" align="center"/>
 <br/><br/>
 <img src="https://github.com/dkandalov/auto-revert-plugin/blob/master/change-size-exceeded.png?raw=true" align="center"/>